kl07/javacountdown/README.md

 than 1% worldwide, so hundreds of millions of users are safer and 9-10 million developers are more productive.*

-*Move to the latest version of Java 7 today!"*
+*Move to the latest version of Java 7 or 8 today!"

 An addendum for some enterprises will also be displayed: